Blog > Articles

-Published on: April 13, 2023
+April 13, 2023

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 The common assumption about weight loss is that all a person needs to do is “eat less and move more,” but in reality it’s not that simple.
 Various factors can affect body weight balance and many of these are not under a person’s control.
 For example, fat cells produce hormones, also known as adipokines, that can affect our regulation of appetite.
 Leptin is one of these hormones that we’ll discuss and highlight the link between leptin resistance and obesity.

-What is Leptin and Why is it Important?
+What is leptin and why is it important?

 Leptin is a hormone produced by fat cells that normally signals to our brain to make us feel full.
 Leptin production is linked to our body fat stores, so with more body fat we make more leptin and with less body fat there is less leptin.
 Normally, when there is more leptin (more fat stores) it signals to the brain that we are full and food intake decreases, eventually leading to a decrease in weight.
 On the other hand, as we lose weight (less fat stores) we have a decrease in leptin, so now the brain is not getting those signals for fullness and as a result appetite increases eventually leading to weight gain.
 Simply put, if we lose weight we have a biological drive to eat more.
 This is an important evolutionary adaptation that allowed our ancestors to survive starvation and is also thought to play a role in why weight regain is common after weight loss

-Leptin Resistance and Obesity
+Leptin resistance and obesity

 When the leptin hormone was first discovered, it was thought that it would be a major game changer in treatment of obesity.
 Perhaps the reason why someone is not able to lose weight is that they are not making enough leptin?
 While there are rare genetic conditions where inadequate leptin production leads to severe obesity, for the majority of people with obesity that is not the underlying cause.
 In fact, what researchers have found is that people with obesity can have high levels of leptin, yet there is not the expected decrease in appetite and subsequent weight loss.